We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Episodes of major depression last at least 2 weeks at a time.
 Although a sad environmental factor can trigger them, they can also seemingly come out of nowhere.

-In terms of whether working remotely is a direct cause of depression in employees, the results are mixed.
+As for whether working remotely is a direct cause of depression in employees, the results are mixed.

 It can add stress for some people

-For other people, stress is reduced
+For other people, it may reduce stress

 In fact, some research indicates that people specifically look for jobs with the flexibility to work from home to reduce stress.